 In order to construct a garment that fits well, body measurements must take with precision.
 You can draft original patterns based on these measurements.
-This can be used as the basic of a variety of styles.
+Accurate body measurement are very important for obtaining in best result for pattern drafting.

 Preparation for Measuring:-